 Because the topology of a monorail crane's route of travel is variable, special care must be taken with the design to ensure that the crane is properly supported and that appropriate margins of safety are maintained at every point in the workflow.

 Your primary consideration is, of course, the applications in which the crane will be used.
-For example, if you will be moving heavy loads across a large fixed space, a bridge crane might be indicated.
+For example, if you will be moving heavy loads across a large, fixed space, a bridge crane may be the most advantageous option.
 If the route of travel is fixed but non-linear, a monorail crane might be best.
-And if the workflow or application will frequently change, or if outdoor or portable operation is required, a gantry crane will probably be the best choice.
+If the workflow or application will frequently change, or if outdoor or portable operation is required, a gantry crane will probably be the best choice.

 Beyond the application, the nature of the facility in which the crane will be used is of great importance in determining which type will best meet your needs.
 Your first concern must be safety.
-For example, OSHA requires that there be a three-inch overhead clearance and two-inch lateral clearance for your crane installation.
-And of course, the nature and location of structural elements of the facility, such as beams and columns, as well as the placement of other equipment on the floor of the building, may have a major impact on your choice of which type of overhead crane is appropriate for your situation.
+For example, OSHA requires a three-inch overhead clearance and a two-inch lateral clearance for your crane installation.
+Additionally, the nature and location of structural elements of the facility, such as beams and columns, as well as the placement of other equipment on the floor of the building, may have a major impact on your choice of which type of overhead crane is appropriate for your situation.

-Along with safety concerns, the layout of your facility will also determine the design features that will be necessary in your overhead crane installation.
+Along with safety concerns, the layout of your facility will also determine the design features necessary for your overhead crane installation.
 For example, if you are considering a bridge crane, is there room and the appropriate foundational support for the installation of runways along the length of the structure?
-Are there load-bearing columns or other non-movable features of the space that would limit that range of motion that would be available for your crane installation?
+Are there load-bearing columns or other non-movable features that would limit the range of motion available for your crane installation?

 In terms of these considerations, it's actually an advantage that overhead cranes are generally not off-the-shelf purchases.
 In most cases, each crane sold for industrial use is carefully engineered to fit the intended environment and application.
 So you'll have a lot of flexibility in getting just the kind of crane that will meet your needs.
-Expert help is available, and should be brought into the project at as early a stage as possible.
+Expert help is available and should be brought into the project as early as possible.

 Explore below a series of case studies and examples for various applications of our products.
 You can always find more on our YouTube channel here.

-Our Gorbel Reps are available across the country and can help you determine what kind of lifting and material handling solution is best for your workspace.
-Make your facility safer, more productive and efficient.
+Our Gorbel® Reps are available across the country and can help you determine what kind of lifting and material handling solution is best for your workspace.
+Make your facility safer, more productive, and more efficient.